ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 > @api {v1} /dedicatedCloud GET /dedicatedCloud/{serviceName}/securityOptions/compatibilityMatrix
 >

-Leave the 2 booleans "showIncompatible", "showInternal", available empty.
+Leave the 2 available booleans `showIncompatible`, `showInternal` empty.

 Here is an example of a return, if the option required to work is not enabled: